 What Happens if You Don’t Pay Your Credit Card for Several Months?

-If you’ve ever received a collections call, you’re not the only one.
+If you’ve ever received a collections call, you know how intimidating they can be.
 But the best way to avoid getting to that stage with credit card debt is to talk with your credit card company immediately.
 Capital One recommends informing the company ASAP of your situation — then they’ll be more likely to work with you.
-If you wait months before informing them, they’ll likely send your account to collections.

 What Happens if I Don’t Pay My Credit Card for Five Years?